 This setting sets the maximum battery charge current.
-It is by default set to the maximum solar charge current.
+It is by default set to the solar charger's maximum charge current.

 Use this setting to reduce the charge current, for example, when a smaller battery bank is used that requires a lower charge current.